 Non-compliance with the accessibility regulations

-We have done everything within our power to make the website comply but some third-party plugins such as Google Maps, Google Recaptcha, Google translate and YouTube video embeds that are used on this website do not meet WCAG 2.1 - success criterion 4.1.1 (parsing) and / or success criterion 4.1.2 (name, role, value); 1.4.3: Contrast (Minimum) and 1.1.1 Non-text Content - and must be resolved by said third parties.
+We have done everything within our power to make the website comply but some third-party plugins such as Google Maps, Google Recaptcha, and YouTube video embeds that are used on this website do not meet WCAG 2.1 - success criterion 4.1.1 (parsing) and / or success criterion 4.1.2 (name, role, value); 1.4.3: Contrast (Minimum) and 1.1.1 Non-text Content - and must be resolved by said third parties.
 As such, we cannot be sure when these issues will be resolved.

 As some of the content does not contain image alt tags, not all images have an appropriate text equivalent and some essential visual information may not be available as text.
 This doesn’t meet WCAG 2.1 success criterion 1.1.1 (non-text content).
-We aim to fix this by 23 Sep 2020.

 Content that’s not within the scope of the accessibility regulations